TBPH-ABD/Salah-CV/README.md

 ## Education

 Bachelor of Science in Information Technology
-Focus: Cybersecurity and Network Security
+Focus: Cybersecurity and Web app security

 ---

-## Professional Certifications & Training
+## Certifications & Training

 Currently Preparing For: